Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Theory and Methodology

 \subsection{The Nye Tensor Approach}

 On the continuum scale, Nye defined the dislocation tensor (or `Nye tensor') $\bm{\alpha}^{Nye}$ as a geometrical relation between lattice curvature and the distribution of geometrically-necessary dislocations (GNDs); dislocations required to accommodate the plastic strain gradients in a material \cite{anderson,nye,rima}.
-The net Burgers vector $\bm{B}$ for a set of dislocations passing through a surface $\bm{S}$ can be defined by the surface integral

-One can apply Stokes' Theorem to the line integral from Eq.(\ref{eq:BurgersVector}), which results in the following surface integral \cite{rima};